 Inter school competitions

-- Children have successfully competed in football, netball, athletics, cross country, rugby, water polo, triathlon and dodge-ball tournaments.
-Success in events such as Athletics and Rothwell Inter School Sports has improved this year thanks to the new Athletics equipment.
+- Children have successfully competed in football, netball, athletics, cross country, rugby, aquathon, football and dodge-ball tournaments.
+Success at such events is a reflection of the whole school PE pedagogy.

 - The sports premium has helped to pay for the use of mini buses to transport children to and from sporting events.
 This has enabled us to enter into many more events this year.